5 Ways to Have a Healthy Halloween

 If you’re anything like me, sewing a Halloween costume is absolutely off the table.
 My husband often gets very creative and we do usually cobble together homemade costumes that don’t involve a sewing machine.
 Here are some ideas that I like, and this brand is great for basics.

-Even better, this year we have a whole line of adorable, PVC-free cotton costumes in our store, for babies and kids up to age 7.
+Even better, this year we have a line of adorable, PVC-free cotton costumes in our store, for babies and kids up to age 7.

 -